dotnet/android/Documentation/guides/MSBuildBestPractices.md

 You can then use VS or VSCode to attach to this process and debug you tasks.

-In the case of .NET Android we need to do a couple of thing first though.
+In the case of .NET for Android we need to do a couple of thing first though.
 Firstly we need to disable the use of `ILRepacker` on the `Xamarin.Android.Build.Tasks` assembly.
 This is because `ILRepacker` does NOT handle debug symbols very well.
 Assemblies it generates seem to be JIT optimized so the debugger will not load